PlugX virus removal guide

 PlugX is a Remote Access Trojan (RAT).
-Malware classified as such is designed to grant cyber criminals using it remote access and control over the infected device.
-It has been observed targeting Afghan, American, Russian, Belorussian, Tajikistani, Kazakhstani, Kyrgyzstani users.
+Malware under this classification grants cyber criminals remote access and control over the infected device.
+It has been observed targeting Afghan, American, Russian, Belorussian, Tajikistani, Kazakhstani, and Kyrgyzstani users.
 The attacks have been primarily targeting individuals working in military and diplomatic branches.
-PlugX trojan has various abilities, which can cause particularly severe issues.
+PlugX Trojan has various capabilities, which can cause particularly serious issues.

-Some of the primary abilities/functions of PlugX include management of system and personal files, applications, connected hardware, data exfiltration/infiltration and keylogging.
-It can control the operating system itself, e.g. restart/reboot it and log-off the current user.
-This malicious program can interact with the Windows Registry.
-Said database contains parameters, options and other information concerning software and hardware installed on the system.
-Hence, PlugX can extract this data, also refresh, rename, delete and otherwise modify it.
-This allows it some level of control over connected hardware, e.g. it can use the webcam to make recordings.
-The stealthily obtained videos on their own and/or coupled with taken screenshots - can be used for blackmail.
-This RAT can similarly manage various system/personal files, i.e. copy, move, rename, execute and delete them.
-As it can both infiltrate files and execute them, it can potentially cause chain infections - download/install additional malware (e.g. ransomware, cryptominers, etc.).
+Some of the primary capabilities/functions of PlugX include management of system and personal files, applications, connected hardware, data exfiltration/infiltration and keylogging.
+It can control the operating system: restart/reboot it and log-off the current user.
+This malicious program can interact with the Windows Registry, a database containing parameters, options and other information concerning software and hardware installed on the system.
+Therefore, PlugX can obtain this data, also refresh, rename, delete and otherwise modify it.
+This allows it some level of control over connected hardware.
+For example, it can use the webcam to make recordings.
+The stealthily obtained videos on their own, or coupled with screenshots, can be used for blackmail purposes.
+This RAT can similarly manage system/personal files.
+I.e., copy, move, rename, execute and delete them.
+Since it can infiltrate files and execute them, it can potentially cause chain infections to download and install additional malware (e.g. ransomware, cryptominers, etc.).
 PlugX can gather information on running application processes and even terminate them.
-Keylogging is the ability to record keystrokes.
+Keylogging is the capability to record keystrokes.
 Therefore, any typed information can be stolen by the cyber criminals.
-Usually, this is used to hijack email, social networking, social media, e-commerce, cryptocurrency, financial and banking accounts.
-For example, communication accounts can be misused to ask the owner's contacts/friends for loans and/or to infect their systems with malicious software.
-And e-commerce ones to make online purchases, while cryptocurrency/financial accounts - to make fraudulent transactions.
-In summary, PlugX RAT can result in serious financial losses, severe privacy issues and identity theft.
-If it is known/suspected that this (or similar) malware has already infected the system, it is strongly advised to immediately remove it, using an anti-virus program.
+This is often used to hijack email, social networking, social media, e-commerce, cryptocurrency, financial and banking accounts.
+For example, communication accounts can be misused to request the owner's contacts/friends for loans and/or to infect their systems with malicious software.
+E-commerce accounts can be exploited to make online purchases, while cryptocurrency/financial accounts, to make fraudulent transactions.
+In summary, PlugX RAT can result in serious financial loss, privacy issues and identity theft.
+If this, or similar, malware has already infected the system, remove it immediately using an anti-virus program.